BeanstalkFarms/Beanstalk-Landing/content/posts/a-farmers-guide-to-the-barn-raise.md

 <figcaption align="center"><b>Beanstalk Exploit (Colorized, 2022)</b></figcaption>
 </figure>

+# Overview

+In order to support the Fertilization, Beanstalk will host the Barn Raise — a fundraiser to restore $77M in non-Bean liquidity stolen from the Silo — **starting Monday, June 6 at 4:00pm UTC**.

+Fertilizer, a semi-fungible token, will be sold during the Barn Raise.
+The roots of Beanstalk will be Replanted in early July.
+After the Replanting, Fertilizer will receive a pro rata share of one-third of new Bean mints, while one-third is allocated to Silo Members and one-third is allocated to the Pod Line.
+At the beginning of the Barn Raise, 77M Fertilizer will be for sale for 1 USDC each.
+Fertilizer sales will recapitalize non-Bean liquidity stolen in the attack.

 ### Vesting

 In order to align new capital with pre-exploit Farmers, all pre-exploit Beans and LP Tokens will become _Unripe Beans_ and _Unripe LP Tokens_ respectively upon the Replanting of Beanstalk.
 Unripe assets represent a pro rata share of the underlying assets minted as Fertilizer is sold and debt repaid to Fertilizer. _Ripening_ is the process of burning Unripe Beans in exchange for Beans, or burning Unripe LP Tokens in exchange for LP Tokens.
 Unripe assets are subject to a vesting schedule.

 Unripe assets can be Deposited, Withdrawn, Claimable, or Circulating (see Glossary for definitions).
-Only Circulating Unripe Beans can be Ripened.
+Only Circulating Unripe assets can be Ripened.
 Unripe assets will be distributed upon the Replanting in the same state in their pre-exploit state, with the exception of Withdrawn assets that will be distributed as Claimable (as if the Withdrawal timer had elapsed).
 Farmers who had Beans deposited in Pod Orders pre-exploit will receive Claimable Unripe Beans and their Orders will be canceled.
 Pod Listings will stay open and can be Cancelled at any time after the Replanting.

 Stalk and Seeds will be distributed based on the percentage of Fertilizer sold at the time of the Replanting, and any remaining Stalk and Seeds balances will vest as more Fertilizer is sold.
 Pods stay the same as pre-exploit.